 Unless we can breathe, we cannot live.
 That’s why it behooves us to treat our lungs with respect by not smoking or inhaling any unnecessary products, and by avoiding air pollution whenever possible.
 These simple measures can help prevent the majority of cases of COPD, the most common form of … Read More

-Tuberculosis (often called TB) is a contagious disease that usually attacks the lungs.
-Before effective treatment became available in the 1940s, TB was a dreaded disease that killed many people while sparing others.
-According to the Centers for Disease Control and Prevention (CDC), in the early 1900s one out of … Read More
+Tuberculosis (TB) is a contagious disease that usually attacks the lungs, from where it can spread to other organs.
+Before effective treatment became available in the 1940s, TB (which was formerly known as consumption) killed many people.
+In fact, in the early 1900s one out of every seven people in … Read More

 Asthma is a chronic disease that often starts in childhood but can occur for the first time in adulthood, even later in life.
-In the United States, about 19 million adults and seven million children have asthma.
+According to the Centers for Disease Control and Prevention (CDC), 18.4 million adults and 6.2 million children in the United States have asthma.